Black = Robin Murphy

 Thuja’s a big remedy for that, Bacillinum, Sepia….
 And there are tonics.
 Hahnemann’s life as a physician did not begin with homeopathy.
 Half his medical life was before homeopathy and that’s where the real treasures are.
 And where did he get homeopathy from?
 He distilled it from all the ancient knowledge.
 He specifically traces it back to Greek medicine, Arabic medicine…and it all goes back to ancient Egypt.

 I did not know that!
-(Oh, wait; yes I do, I took your course.)
+(Oh, wait; I should know, I took your course!)

 Have you seen my article, “Why Do We Have to Talk About Diet?”
-It’s even truer now than before because the staple food in our culture is (gasp!)
+It’s even truer now than ever because the staple food in our culture is (gasp!)
 White Flour!

-And most people don’t know that white flour has a little chemical in it called alloxan.
-Alloxan’s an allopathic drug.
+And most people don’t know that white flour has a little chemical in it called alloxan, an allopathic drug.
 It’s a drug they give to lab mice to cause diabetes!

-So now, I use potentized alloxan as a cure for diabetes!
+So now I use alloxan in potency as a cure for diabetes!

 Antidoting Drug Layers

 A very famous homeopath has made an amazing statement in his most recent book.
-He says he used to believe that the acute complaint was irrelevant, but now he realizes that it’s IN the acute complaint that you can most clearly discern the constitutional!
+He says he used to believe that the acute complaint was irrelevant, but now he realizes that it’s IN the acute complaint that you can most clearly discern the constitutional remedy!
 And when I first heard this, I thought, Wow!
 What a break-through!
-But later I began to realize: Where does that leave acute prescribing?
-Not that anyone knew how to do it anyway; but, now, apparently, there’s no need to learn it at all, because if you have an acute complaint, apparently this is now the time to ask questions that will lead one to discover the constitutional remedy!
+But later I began to realize: where does this leave acute prescribing?

 To me, the constitution shouldn’t even be discussed if a patient comes in with an acute!
 If someone has a fever or a cold or an earache, that’s what has to be treated!
 Every homeopath in history treated it.
 The idea that we should ignore it or it’s going to interfere with our remedy…but it’s not “our” remedy it’s the patient’s remedy–and if they happen to be on a constitutional remedy and an acute comes out, you treat the acute; or else, it’s pure lack of compassion!